ElenaShe000/MARCS/README.md

 Results:
 pvm_GRDC.zip includes the yearly time series extracted from the GRDC dataset;

 reference_climate.zip includes the yearly values from the monthly values using the data by NOAA: precip.mon.total.v401.nc;

+regional_climate_forcing.csv includes the delta corrected mean values of annual precipitation (mm yr-1) extracted from the regional climate model RCM4 under MPI-ESM-LM tuns for the RCP26, RCP45 and RCP85 climate scenarios;

+catchment_att.zip includes the boundary for 12 Finnis river studied.